Full-Time, Exempt Position

 We are looking for a dynamic Program Director to lead CEH’s work to eliminate the use of toxic chemicals in the built environment and grow markets for safer products.
 Our Built Environment Program identifies products that contain chemicals of concern and works with an array of stakeholders–including purchasers from large institutions, manufacturers, designers and NGO partners–to shift the markets for those products toward safer alternatives.
 A key strategy of this program is supporting public and private institutions to adopt and implement environmentally preferable purchasing (EPP) policies and practices.
 By creating widespread demand for products without harmful chemicals, we aim to increase access to safer products for all, and advance public health and environmental justice.
 Our program currently focuses on furniture, carpet and flooring.
 The Director will lead the process of identifying future priority product categories, and will collaborate with CEH staff and partners to design and implement strategies for shifting markets toward non-toxic, sustainable products.

 The ideal candidate is passionate about protecting people from toxic chemicals, has strong familiarity with materials used in the built environment and their health and safety considerations, is a charismatic presenter, has excellent stakeholder engagement and program leadership skills, is an experienced supervisor, and is a strategic and creative thinker.
-The Director of the Built Environment program will report to CEH’s Managing Director of Programs, and will supervise a small team of staff, consultants and work-study students.
+The Director of the Built Environment program will report to CEH’s Interim CEO and will supervise a small team of staff, consultants and work-study students.

 Position Type: 1.0 FTE.
 Exempt.